-I love old-fashioned recipes.
+Parsley Potatoes is so simple, yet so delicious.
+I love old-fashioned vintage recipes.
 Parsley Potatoes is one my mom used to make all the time when we were growing up.
 I haven’t made these in quite some time but I managed to get the texture just like Mom used to make them.
-Her potatoes were not super soft and mushy, but they weren’t perfect cubes either–more like something in between–with lots of dollops of butter and fresh parsley from the garden added in.
+Her potatoes were not super soft and mushy.
+But they weren’t perfect cubes either.
+They were more like something in between.
+Mom’s included lots of dollops of butter and fresh parsley from the garden added in.

 Here’s what I did.

-Cut potatoes in medium sized chunks and boil about 15-20 minutes until fork tender.
+Cut potatoes in medium sized chunks and boil about 15 minutes until just about fork tender.
 When a fork will go through the potato easily, they are said to be fork tender.

 Parsley Potatoes are so quick and easy to make.
 They’re an excellent side dish to make when you’re short on time.

 (Recipe from my mom, Helen Mattis, Titusville, FL)

 - 5 pounds russet potatoes (or any kind of potatoes)